 To help you figure out how to start and grow ecommerce business and how to market it properly, we’ve put together a list of the 10 best ecommerce marketing strategies out there.
 Whether you want to get your site off the ground or improve how it already operates, these strategies can help your journey.

 First things first, you have set up the right foundation for your site.
 Have a clear sitemap, optimize your content, and ensure your potential customers can find you online.
-If you haven’t built your site yet, make sure to include SEO into your ecommerce website cost.
-This way, you’ll be starting from a solid foundation.
+If you haven’t built your site yet, make sure to include SEO in your ecommerce website cost.
+This way, you’ll start from a solid foundation.

 If you already have a website, get an SEO Specialist to conduct an SEO audit for it.
 You may find out about issues that are holding you back from performing better.
-Fix those issues and always follow SEO trends to make sure your website ranks for relevant keywords.
+Fix those issues and always follow SEO trends to ensure your website ranks for relevant keywords.

 Naturally, there’s more to SEO than just keywords.
 For an ecommerce website with many product pages, it can be even more difficult.
 Since SEO is a free alternative to PPC ads, you shouldn’t ignore its capabilities.

 Example: If your website includes relevant keywords, has a clear sitemap, and actually features relevant products, Google will take note.
-Their goal is to show the most valuable and useful result to the searcher.
+They aim to show the most valuable and useful result to the searcher.
 Follow their rules, create value, and don’t try to use any black hat tricks.
 You’ll probably need the help of an SEO Specialist to get started.
-To make your website secure, you need to add an SSL certificate like a wildcard SSL certificate to your website, which is an integral part of an SEO strategy.
-There will be a strong encryption between the server and the browser through which the data can be transfered easily averting spying activities.
+To make your website secure, you need to add an SSL certificate, like a wildcard SSL certificate, to your website, which is an integral part of an SEO strategy.
+There will be strong encryption between the server and the browser through which the data can be transferred easily, averting spying activities.

-If you notice your visitors getting stuck in your sales and marketing funnels, you can try turning them into marketing qualified leads with downloadable white papers, templates, or checklists.
+If you notice your visitors getting stuck in your sales and marketing funnels, you can try turning them into marketing qualified leads with downloadable white paper templates or checklists.
 From there, you can use email marketing to close the deal.

 YouTube is one of the largest worldwide search engines.
 In fact, it’s in second place – right behind Google.
 With over 1 billion active users, you don’t want to miss out on reaching them.
 In fact, videos are very trendy in this digital era.
 Whether you’re going to post on YouTube, TikTok, or Instagram Reels, the video format can be your golden ticket to going viral.

-Go on YouTube and search for a term that’s relevant to your business.
-Analyze what kind of content is already available, look for any gaps you can fill.
-If you create valuable video content that’s also aesthetically pleasing, you’ll have a good chance at reaching the top.
+Go on YouTube and search for a relevant term to your business.
+Analyze what kind of content is already available, and look for any gaps you can fill.
+If you create valuable video content that’s also aesthetically pleasing, you’ll have a good chance of reaching the top.

-Example: If your store is selling cooking supplies, you’ll see that cooking videos are very famous on all platforms.
+Example: If your store sells cooking supplies, you’ll see that cooking videos are very famous on all platforms.
 You’ll probably want to create visually entertaining, detailed videos, perhaps with ASMR soundtracks in the background.
 You can customize them to fit the specifics of each platform and share them everywhere.

 Not only does it give your customers a demo of your product, but it also increases your brand credibility and trustworthiness.

 Did you know that 45% of all ecommerce sales in the US are attributed to mobile device users?
-If you don’t make your website responsive, you’ll only be reaching only about 55% of your potential customers.
+If you don’t make your website responsive, you’ll only reach about 55% of your potential customers.
 And it wouldn’t stop there.

 In this day and age, having a responsive website is a must.
 If you have a poorly-built ecommerce store, many users who see it on mobile will be very off-put by your brand.
 So, not only will you lose those mobile ecommerce buyers, but you’ll lose potential customers as well.
 Trust plays a crucial role in the buyer’s purchasing decision.
 If at any point, they see something sketchy, they may leave and never look back.

 Example: Making your website mobile-friendly means that all the buttons will be in their place, images will be the right size, and the site will feel native to your phone.
-If someone sees your Instagram account and decides to visit your store, you should keep in mind that they’ll mostly do that on mobile.
+If someone sees your Instagram account and decides to visit your store, you should remember that they’ll mostly do that on mobile.

-If you’re building a website through ecommerce platforms like Shopify, they’ll make sure that your website is responsive on mobile.
+If you’re building a website through ecommerce platforms like Shopify, they’ll ensure that your website is responsive on mobile.
 But if you’re building it on your own or with the help of a developer, you should include it in your ecommerce website cost.

 As an ecommerce store owner, you can understand how your product pages might be your biggest assets.
 Instead of focusing on bringing visitors in through the home page, you can utilize all the other channels.
 Consider each of your product pages as a landing page.
 Optimize their keywords, images, their alt descriptions, etc.

 Focus on bringing the traffic in, but don’t forget about your user’s experience.
-In other words, optimize your product pages for the search engines, but pay close attention and nurture your searchers too.
+In other words, optimize your product pages for the search engines, but pay close attention and nurture your leads (searchers) too.

-Example: If you are selling waterproof backpacks, you’d want to rank for the “waterproof backpacks” keyword, so you should include that phrase in your product title.
+Example: If you sell waterproof backpacks, you’d want to rank for the “waterproof backpacks” keyword, so you should include that phrase in your product title.
 You should also categorize your products and include relevant keywords in the URL, product description, meta tags, etc.